IPhone (1st generation): Price drops and revisions

 The iPod Touch, a touchscreen device with the media and internet abilities and interface of the iPhone but without the ability to connect to a cellular network for phone functions or internet access, was released on September 5, 2007.
 At the same time, Apple significantly dropped the price of the iPhone 8 GB model from $599 to $399 (still requiring a 2-year contract with AT&T) while discontinuing the $499 4 GB model.
 After receiving "hundreds of emails" upset about the price drop, Apple gave a $100 store credit to early adopters.

 A 16 GB model was released on February 5, 2008, for $499, the original launch price of the 4 GB model.
 Apple released an SDK on March 6, 2008, allowing developers to create the apps that would be available starting in iPhone OS version 2.0, a free upgrade for iPhone users.
-On June 9, Apple announced the iPhone 3G, which began shipping July 11, with the original iPhone discontinued four days later.
+On June 9, Apple announced the iPhone 3G, which began shipping July 11.

 Sales

 In its first week, Apple sold 270,000 iPhones domestically.
 Apple sold its one millionth iPhone 74 days after release.
 Apple reported in January 2008 that four million had been sold.
 By Q4 2007, strong iPhone sales put Apple at second place among U.S. smartphone vendors, behind Research In Motion and ahead of all Windows Mobile vendors.

 By October 2007, the iPhone was the fourth-best-selling handset in the U.S., trailing the Motorola Razr V3, the LG Chocolate, and the LG VX8300.

 Compared to the United States, European sales were "sluggish".
 Although Apple partners called its British weekend launch successful, the Register called it a "flop".
 According to an analyst, iPhone per-capita sales were one quarter that of the United States and it was reportedly outsold by the LG Viewty.
 In France, the device reportedly sold 30,000 units in its first week, three times as many as were sold in Germany (10,000).

-The original iPhone was discontinued on July 15, 2008; total sales volume came to 6,124,000 units.
+The original iPhone was discontinued on July 11, 2008; total sales volume came to 6,124,000 units.